Home and away – when ‘working from home’ means working abroad

 Tax and social security implications of working temporarily abroad

 From a UK perspective, the UK employer should continue to deduct income tax under the PAYE system in accordance with the employee’s PAYE code notwithstanding that the employee is temporarily working overseas.
 If it is anticipated that the employee will be working overseas for at least a complete UK tax year, they may apply to HMRC for a No Tax PAYE code which, if issued, will authorise the employer to pay the employee without PAYE deductions.
 In addition, the employer should continue to deduct employee national insurance contributions (NICs) and pay employer NICs.

 You will need to consider, however, whether the employee’s stay in the host country creates risks of income tax or social security liability in that country - or even the risk that you (as the employer) are regarded as having created a permanent establishment there.
 Several tax authorities have issued concessions in the light of Covid-19, but not all have done so, and it will be important to establish the rules in place in the relevant host country.
 We briefly outline the issues below.

-Income tax may be payable in host country if employee becomes tax resident
+Income tax may be payable in host country

 The UK has a DTT with most countries, including all 27 EU countries and most other major world economies.
 In practice, this means that a short stay abroad in many locations is not going to result in the employee becoming liable for host country income tax.